-How to install makeself on AlmaLinux, Rocky Linux & RHEL
+How to install makeself on AlmaLinux, Rocky Linux, Oracle Linux and RHEL

 Make self-extractable archives on Unix